-- 120. The Line Warming Ban's broad substantive reach further demonstrates that it is not narrowly tailored to the State's asserted interest in protecting voters from intimidation, influence, or interference.
-(See Trial Tr.
-153:17-23 (Connolly listing State's interests); Connolly Decl. ¶ 27).
-In addition to banning gift-giving with partisan intention, the Line Warming Ban bars nonpartisan expression like that contemplated by Brooklyn NAACP.
+- 66. The Line Warming Ban is not narrowly tailored because it criminalizes a vast amount of conduct that does not implicate the state's interest in shielding voters from undue influence.
+For one, the Line Warming Ban potentially reaches the entirety of New York's geographic territory.
+The State may have a legitimate interest in protecting voters from being intimidated or influenced near the polls.
+But at some distance from the polls, that interest is outweighed by speakers' rights to advocate for candidates and issues.
+See Ariz.
+Free Enter.
+Club's Freedom Club PAC v.
+Bennett, 564 U.S. 721, 734 (2011). - 67.
+The Line Warming Ban's broad substantive reach further demonstrates that it is not narrowly tailored to the State's asserted interest in protecting voters from intimidation, influence, or interference.
+(See Connolly Tr.
+75:7-11 (listing State's interests)).
+In addition to banning gift-giving with partisan intention, the Line Warming Ban bars nonpartisan expression like that contemplated by Plaintiff.
 Offering a voter a bottle of water and a granola bar, with no mention of any candidate or issue on the ballot, does not impair a citizen's ability to vote freely for the candidates of their choice.
-Nor is there any evidence in the record to suggest that such conduct would be taken as "intimidation" or as expressing a preference for any candidate, party, or issue.
-And New York Law already prohibits electioneering with 100 feet of a polling place, displaying marked ballots, vote buying, and voter intimidation.
-See N.Y.
-Elec.
-Law §§ 8-104(1), 17-130(10), 17-142; 17-212. - v.
+Nor is there any evidence in the record to suggest that such conduct would be taken as expressing a preference for any candidate, party, or issue. - 68.
+The Line Warming Ban is both overinclusive and underinclusive.
+See Brown v.
 Ent.
-Merchants Ass'n, 564 U.S. 786, 805 (2011) (laws affecting First Amendment rights "must be pursued by means that are neither seriously underinclusive nor seriously overinclusive" (citing Church of Lukumi Babalu Aye, Inc. v.
+Merchants Ass'n, 564 U.S. 786, 805 (2011) (Laws affecting First Amendment rights "must be pursued by means that are neither seriously underinclusive nor seriously overinclusive." (citing Church of Lukumi Babalu Aye, Inc. v.
 Hialeah, 508 U.S. 520, 546 (1993))).
 The Ban permits many types of interactions with voters while prohibiting a vast array of innocent, protected expression.
 For example, New York law permits partisan organizations to approach voters waiting in line to engage in electioneering, so long as the electioneering occurs outside a 100-foot radius from the poll site.
 N.Y.
 Elec.
-Law § 8-104; (Trial Tr.
-162:19-22 (Connolly)).
+L. § 8-104; (Connolly Tr.
+41:8-42:1).
 But the Line Warming Ban forbids even nonpartisan line warming directed to those same voters.
-Defendants cannot explain how nonpartisan line warming is more likely to influence or intimidate voters than partisan electioneering.
+Defendants cannot explain nonpartisan line warming is more likely to influence or intimidate voters than partisan electioneering.